Fairy Tales & Fables Part 1: Little Red Riding Hood, The Three Billy Goats Gruff, & The Three Little Pigs

 Put on a Broadway show.
 Too many people read to kids in a monotone voice and sit totally still.
 Read like you have been cast in a play: Emote, emote, emote.
 Develop funny voices.
 Act out key words and phrases to help your child decipher meaning.
 Get up and move!
 Use your hands and eyes to express yourself.
 Tickle, bounce, or cuddle a child who needs that input to focus and especially when it fits in with the narrative.
 You might have a picture in your head about how things should look and think moving around and physical play isn't functional during reading time.
-Stop thinking ten steps ahead.
-Step one: Support a child's interest in reading.
-Step two: Shape behavior.
+Don't get in the way of progress.
+What's your goal here?

 Engage.
 Ask your child questions about what you read and to point to things in the book.
 If this is difficult, give your child choices to guide them: Did the Little Old Lady swallow a fly or... a slug? (h/t to Harry's brilliant neuropsychologist!)